Consistency in figure posturing results within and between simulation engineers

 Paper i proceeding, 2006

 This paper presents the results of an effort to compare figure posturing results within and between simulation engineers.
 The simulation engineers simulated four manual tasks.
 Alternately they used a posture prediction tool, and alternately they were only allowed to apply manual adjustments of the body angles.
-The simulation engineers repeated each task six times and always with at least six days between each occasion, to minimize the subjects rememberance of how the cases were carried out.
+The simulation engineers repeated each task six times and always with at least six days between each occasion, to minimize the subject's rememberance of how she/he carried out the cases.
 Results show that the use of a posture prediction tool, in such complex tasks as the study includes, neither reduces needed time to fulfill a simulation, nor differences within or between simulation engineers.
 Differences in simulation results often originate from the different assumptions the simulation engineers have of the task when positioning the manikins.
-The differences could be minimized by a more careful order description and by such activities as simulation engineering days at assembly plants and by bringing the people working with human simulation tools together in the organization.
+The differences could be minimized by a more careful orderer description and by such activities as simulation engineering days at assembly plants and by bringing the people working with human simulation tools together in the organization.
+Copyright © 2006 SAE International.